easydigitaldownloads/edd-gravity-forms-checkout/readme.txt

 == Changelog ==

+= 1.2.2 on December 2 =
+* Fixed: Support for legacy Gravity Forms payment Addons
-* Fixed: PHP warnings when Easy Digital Downloads is not active = 1.2.1 on November 14 =
+* Fixed: PHP warnings when Easy Digital Downloads is not active
+* Added: Additional logging for use with Gravity Forms Logging Tool

+= 1.2.1 on November 14 =
 * Fixed: Updated payments when payment status is updated in Gravity Forms